CN55555/CN55555/README.md

 👋 Hi, I’m Yaxin Zheng!
+Welcome to my finance journey on this memorable date, July 19th/20th, 2024!

 - I’ll be updating my notes from reading the top finance journals from the past five years.